 So far, the pricing section has not been very straightforward, especially when it comes to payment options.
 We consider this as a huge con for UltraVPN.

 No matter how high or low the VPN’s price is, the provider has to offer its users a way out in case they weren’t satisfied with the product.
-A money-back guarantee is an ultimate way to do so and UltraVPN has a very generous one.
+A money-back guarantee is the ultimate way to do so and UltraVPN has a very generous one.

 With any of the subscriptions the VPN offer, users get to ask for a refund during the first 30 days of purchase.
-This duration is provided by almost every top tier VPN in the industry, excluding the ones such as IPVanish that only has a 7-day refund policy.
+This duration is provided by almost every top-tier VPN in the industry, excluding the ones such as IPVanish that only has a 7-day refund policy.